Are Automatic Braking Systems Safe?

 Toyota and Lexus have stated that by the end of 2017, 25 of their 30 models will be equipped with this standard safety feature.
 And nearly every auto maker in the United States has already agreed to the National Highway Traffic Safety Administration’s deadline of 2022.
 This relatively short timeline, and the findings from AAA’s study, show just how important it is that we all realize the safety, or lack thereof, of the systems they are installing.
 Don’t count on ABS to brake for you.

-If you have been injured in a car accident, and you feel that a failure of an automatic braking system is to blame, contact the Breyer Law Offices, P.C., at (602) 267-1280.
-We believe that all drivers have the right to know what they’re using when behind the wheel, and when those systems aren’t safe, we will fight to protect the rights of car accident victims.
+If you have been injured in a car accident, and you feel that a failure of an automatic braking system is to blame, contact the Breyer Law Offices, P.C., at (602) 457-6222.
+We believe that all drivers have the right to know what they’re using when behind the wheel, and when those systems aren’t safe, our auto product liability lawyers will fight to protect the rights of car accident victims.

 Get Help Now

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.